-We will provide all households with a maximum of two 55-litre recycling boxes, two green recycling bags, two brown recycling bags, one kitchen food caddy and one (or two if there is a sufficient need) 27-litre kerbside food caddy.
+We will provide all households with a maximum of two 55-litre recycling boxes, one blue recycling box (for glass only), two green recycling bags, two brown recycling bags, one kitchen food caddy and one (or two if there is a sufficient need) 27-litre kerbside food caddy.

 It is the householder’s responsibility to keep all containers in a clean condition after emptying.